 Planning for Stock Market Volatility in Divorce Proceedings

 It would be best if you asked an attorney in any consultation with them what their plan may be as far as determining what an attorney thinks about the ability of the stock to go up or down in value based on conditions in the market.
 I am not implying that your attorney would be able to play stockbroker or guess or time the market in any way.
 Still, the attorney should have a plan in place depending on what happens with the stock market regarding increases or decreases in value over time.
-Acting intentionally in this regard is very important, and your attorney should have a plan to help guide you and provide advice where need be.
+Acting intentionally in this regard is very important, and your attorney should have a plan to help guide you and provide advice where needed.

 The other option would be to address this issue upfront with your plan to take advantage of any of these options to purchase her cell during your divorce.
-If you can get on the same page with your spouse, you would be able to avoid going to court to have a judge address the issue.
+If you can get on the same page with your spouse, you will be able to avoid going to court to have a judge address the issue.
 This will save you both time and money.
 It will also lay the groundwork for establishing a line of open communication regarding issues like this.

 Provide information to your attorney and then listen to their advice